I posted about reducing my "task noise" and got questions about my stack / how I work. Here’s an explainer!

 1. Claude desktop with cowork

-2. Obsidian for local notes / the brain
+2. Obsidian for local notes & memory

 The Agents:

-Morning setup (before I get to work every day)
+Daily: Morning setup (before I get to work every day)

 Checks my calendar and builds that day's note in Obsidian — bullet journal format, agenda up top, any open to-dos pulled in below.
 By the time I sit down, the scaffolding is already there.